Public Interest Disclosures Act - Guidelines and Standards

 Procedures to be followed by Public Bodies

-The Ombudsman’s model procedures for public bodies is Appendix B of these guidelines and standards.
-A Microsoft Word version of the model procedures (DOCX, 483.6 KB) is available for public bodies to edit to suit their requirements.
+The Ombudsman’s model procedures for public bodies is Attachment A of the guideline.
+A Microsoft Word version of the model procedures (DOCX, 838.0 KB) is available for public bodies to edit to suit their requirements.
+The forms at Attachments 1 to 3 are also provided as locked forms (DOCX, 54.1 KB) for ease of use if that is preferred.